daniele47/MIRROR-dotfiles-rust/README.md

     - in build directory, add a readme file to document entirely all the steps to release a new version
     - find out how to do codeberg releases properly, which will then be used to download binaries from my bash script

+- github automation:
+    - make this repo sync automatically with github, to have github test and compile my code
+    - if github action can compile, i can safely remove build binary

 ## universal rules

 1. No `unwraps` in the code, use explicit `assertions to validate invariants`